-At the same time, Millenials and Gen Zers are placing a higher value on customer experience than previous generations.
+At the same time, Millennials and Gen Zers are placing a higher value on customer experience than previous generations.

 With all these disruptions, it can be hard for traditional companies to compete and stay relevant.
 It’s especially challenging for airlines, which tend to focus their innovation efforts on flying rather than customer experiences.

-Let’s take a look at how Lufthansa capitalized on these trends to build the world’s first transmodal mobility rewards app geared towards Millenials.
+Let’s take a look at how Lufthansa capitalised on these trends to build the world’s first trans-modal mobility rewards app geared towards Millennials.

 The challenges in the airline industry